-- Parcel – Carries very small loads and travel along complex “hub and spoke” networks to serve many different customers at one time for more efficiency.
+- Parcel – Carries very small loads and travels along complex “hub and spoke” networks to serve many different customers at one time for greater shipping efficiency.
 Parcel carriers include shippers like DHL, FedEx and UPS.

 Thanks to a government-funded infrastructure across the entire continental U.S., trucking is the only mode that can pick up and deliver door to door almost anywhere – even reaching very remote areas.

 Many carriers provide visibility into your shipment’s journey.
 Most trucks are equipped with GPS tracking devices to pinpoint the exact location of your shipment in real time.